szhan311/szhan311.github.io/_pages/about.md

 My research interest includes (score-based) diffusion models; diffusion bridge models;  data-driven control; optimization and decision-making in power distribution networks; physics-informed neural networks and so on.

+Our recent work on <a href="https://arxiv.org/abs/2410.21553">"Stochasticity-controlled diffusion bridge"</a> achieves better sampling efficiency, image quality and diversity.

 See my <a href="https://szhan311.github.io/cv/">CV</a> for details.